-Stages 2, 3 and 4 of the Eastern Busway runs between the intersection of Ti Rakau Drive / Pakuranga Road and Botany Town centre.
+Stage 3 of the Eastern Busway runs between the intersection of Ti Rakau Drive/Pakuranga Road and Botany Town Centre.

-This stage of the project also includes a new bus station at Pakuranga Town centre, a grade separated road between Pakuranga Road and Pakuranga Highway, along with several cycling, walking and urban design improvements.
+This stage includes a new bus station at Pakuranga Town Centre and Botany Town Centre, a grade separated intersection between Pakuranga Road and Waipuna Bridge, and several cycling, walking and urban design improvements.

 - Continuation of a dedicated urban busway, between Pakuranga and Botany town centres, separate from general traffic.